 Disclaimer: While exploring free things to do in Pennsylvania with kids, caution must be used at all times as natural hazards exist in the wilderness.
-Please play wisely and follow the applicable state guidance for travel and safety considerations.
-Some of these activities may not be available right now, or shouldn’t be attempted until it is safe to do so.

-There are tons of free things to do in Pennsylvania!
+There are tons of free things to do with kids in Pennsylvania!
 What makes this list even better is that it’s family-friendly.
 Kids will enjoy most of these activities.
 Your wallet will enjoy not being drained, too!

 Here’s a list of 15 amazingly free things to do in Pennsylvania: